Mandikal

-Mandikal is a village located in present Chikkaballapura taluk and district in Karnataka, India.
-It is a small village with a population of more than 1300.
-The main occupation is Agriculture and Animal Husbandry.
-Kannada and Telugu are the two main languages spoken here.
+Mandikal (Kannada: ಮಂಡಿಕಲ್) is a village located in present Chikkaballapura taluk, Karnataka, India.
+As of 2011, it had a population of 910.
+It is 5.06 km2 in area.

+Geography and culture

-This village is situated about 80 km from Bengaluru and the nearest highway is NH-44.
-The pincode is 562104.
-Mandikal is classified as a Hobli, and it has a Government School with grades from 1st standard to 10th standard.
-A Government ITI and PU college are also established here.
+The village is situated about 80 km from Bengaluru and the nearest highway is NH-44.
+Mandikal is classified as a hobli, and it has a government school with grades from 1st standard to 10th standard.
+A Government ITI and PU college are also located in the village.
 Nearby villages are Gundalamandikal, Hosahalli, Bachenahalli, Yatagana halli, Nalapana halli, Jegana halli, Jidamakala halli, Yarabapana halli and Kammaguta halli.

+Kannada and Telugu are the two main languages of the settlement.

 It lies along the route to the popular trekking destination of Avulabetta hill.

+Economy

+The main occupation of the village's residents are subsistence farming and herding.